xsf3190/oracle-to-github-backup/README.md

 ## Ideas for Use
 1. Include in Terraform process triggered by Github Action to create new instance of adfreesites web application.
-2. Make current and historical code available for easy review / sharing.
+2. Make current and historical code available for easy reference / sharing.
 3. Provide a secure and reliable off-site backup solution.
 4. Implement an automated backup / restore cycle between 2 Oracle Cloud databases (see "import_schema.sql")
-5. Deploy an environment in order to test new Oracle software versions.
+5. Deploy an environment to test new Oracle software versions.
 6. Run fully scripted migrations between different platforms.

 Github supports a maximum file size of 100MB.
 However, Oracle dump files are compressed by an order of magnitude with the Advanced Compression option that is